-The rooms are each painted a dreamy, in my opinion, pastel hue.
+The rooms are painted in dreamy, in my opinion, pastel hues.
 What was your design inspiration?

 I’m glad you like them.
 Although this is a Victorian era home, I chose muted pastels rather than the deep, dark, dramatic hues of the era.
 In keeping with the Victorian ideas of bringing nature in, I tried to choose colors that reflect the colors of our nearby beach.
 I wanted to create a feeling of calm and relaxation.